The Bankrate promise

 Disaster Response Network

-A part of the larger Mortgage Help Network, this program helps to support homeowners whose property has been impacted by a natural disaster or other significant crisis, such as the COVID-19 pandemic.
+A part of the larger Mortgage Help Network, this program helps to support homeowners whose property has been impacted by a natural disaster or other significant crises.
 This support is available in multiple languages, and for up to 18 months in duration.

 Fannie Mae loan products

-Like other government agencies, such as the Federal Home Administration (FHA), Fannie Mae operates through private lenders to offer financing options.
-The terms are more generous than those of conventional mortgage lenders, who typically require 10 or 20 percent of the property’s value as a down payment.
+Like government agencies such as the Federal Home Administration (FHA), Fannie Mae operates through private lenders to offer financing options.
+The terms are more generous than those of conventional mortgage lenders, who typically require 10 or 20 percent of the property’s price as a down payment.

-HomeReady is a loan program geared towards low-income aspiring homeowners — mainly first-timers, though experienced types can apply as well (as long as they don’t have an outstanding mortgage).
-While HomeReady, like the FHA, does not lend directly to consumers — it’s offered through Fannie-approved lenders — participation in the program can help borrowers who cannot qualify for conventional loans; in fact, it even has lower barriers than an FHA loan (as little as 3 percent down payment, vs FHA’s 3.5 percent).
+HomeReady is a loan program geared towards low-income aspiring homeowners — mainly first-timers, though repeat buyers can apply as well.
+While HomeReady, like the FHA, does not lend directly to consumers — it’s offered through Fannie-approved lenders — participation in the program can help borrowers who cannot qualify for conventional loans; in fact, it even has lower barriers than an FHA loan (as little as 3 percent down payment, vs. FHA’s 3.5 percent).
 For first-time homeowners, requirements do include the completion of a homeowner education program before approval.

 This program, aka “Conventional 97”, is available to first-time borrowers and consumers whose loans have already been purchased by Fannie Mae.
 Similar to HomeReady, buyers can pay as little as 3 percent down, creating a 97 percent loan-to-value (LTV) opportunity.
-These loans are available to those making somewhat more than HomeReady applicants.
+There are no income limits with this program.

 REfiNow extends home refinances to borrowers who have substantial equity in their homes, and it is geared toward helping lower monthly housing costs.
 REfiNow requires borrowers to make at or less than 100 percent of the area median income, and allows for up to a 65% debt to income (DTI) ratio.
-As of April 2022, there is no longer a minimum credit score for borrowers to qualify for this program.
+There is no longer a minimum credit score for borrowers to qualify for this program.

 HFA Preferred is a low-down-payment conventional mortgage.
 Together with lenders, Fannie Mae works with Housing Finance Agencies (HFAs) to issue these loans.
-Similar to FHA loans, HFA loans are offered through Fannie Mae and Freddie Mac in partnership with state-level housing agencies; though they offer many of the same perks as FHA loans, they may be limited to first-time homebuyers.
+Similar to FHA loans, HFA loans are offered through Fannie Mae in partnership with state-level housing agencies; though they offer many of the same perks as FHA loans, they come with cancellable mortgage insurance.

 Fannie Mae was established by the Congressional Fannie Mae (FNMA) Charter Act in 1938.
 In the wake of the Great Depression, nearly a quarter of U.S. homeowners lost their properties to foreclosure – and part of the government response was chartering Fannie Mae to help stabilize the housing market.